 - Keep the space quiet by oiling any squeaky hinges, stopping drips in nearby bathrooms, and silencing any chiming clocks.

 - Ensure safety by removing area rugs that could trip guests up and placing a flashlight within easy reach.

 - Workable window coverings should be present for both privacy and lighting control.

 - If your guest space permits, provide wired conveniences like a small television, personal coffee maker, and data outlets for laptop use.

-- When it comes to decorating the guest room, keep colors neutral and soothing in your guest room, and select accessories that add personality without getting to personal (i.e., a display of family photos is a bit much since they’re already seeing plenty of you, but a beautiful landscape shot from your vacation is great for the guest escape).
+- When it comes to decorating the guest room, keep colors neutral and soothing, and select accessories that add personality without getting too personal (i.e., a display of family photos is a bit much since they’re already seeing plenty of you, but a beautiful landscape shot from your vacation is great for the guest escape).

 In the bath

 - If you’ve got a powder room with space for expansion, consider installing a compact shower for guest convenience.
 It’ll also come in handy during busy outdoor seasons when sweaty athletes and muddy gardeners need a cleanup stop on their way back indoors.